Bg

 For example, deciding to cut back on your toddler’s screen time before nap time, when you usually have Zoom calls around that time, might not be the best idea!
 If you are a morning person and your child usually watches some television while you prepare some breakfast, ask them for help making breakfast and avoid some screen time then.

 Your child will probably be upset that they won’t get to see their favorite TV show when they usually do, so be prepared to offer a new activity that sparks their interest.
 Busy boxes or sensory bins are a great way to offer an innovative, sensory experience with things you can find at home.
-These play activities encourage your child to engage in independent play and they are also contained, which means they are usually, mess-free.
+These encourage your child to engage in independent play and they are also contained, which means they are usually, mess-free.

 Here’s an idea for a quick one: Blend some cheerios in a blender or food processor to quickly make some “edible” sand.
 Place it in a plastic bin, drop in some small toys (magnetic letters, animals, whatever you find), and encourage your child to dig up the items with a spoon!